unicode-org/message-format-wg/spec/README.md

 > - Future versions may define new syntax and structures
 >   that would not be supported by this version of the specification.
 > - Future versions may add additional structure or meaning to existing syntax.
-> - Future versions may define new keywords.
+> - Future versions may define new _keywords_.
-> - Future versions may make previously invalid messages valid.
+> - Future versions may make previously invalid _messages_ valid.
-> - Future versions may define additional functions in the default registry
+> - Future versions may define additional _functions_ in the default registry
->   or may reserve the names of functions for the purposes of interoperability.
+>   or may reserve the names of _functions_ for the purposes of interoperability.
-> - Future versions may define additional options to existing functions.
+> - Future versions may define additional _options_ to existing functions.
-> - Future versions may define additional option values for existing options.
+> - Future versions may define additional _option_ values for existing _options_.
-> - Future versions may deprecate (but not remove) keywords, functions, options, or option values.
+> - Future versions may deprecate (but not remove) _keywords_, _functions_, _options_, or _option_ values.
 > - Future versions of this specification may introduce changes
 >   to the data model that would result in future data model representations
 >   not being valid for implementations of this version of the data model.
->   - For example, a future version could introduce a new keyword,
+>   - For example, a future version could introduce a new _keyword_,
 >     whose data model representation would be a new interface
 >     that is not recognized by this version's data model.